 This error can occur if you already have the plugin installed, or if you have renamed the wp-content folder of the plugin.
 In rare cases, something may go wrong during the installation process, which causes the folder to be created, but its files are missing or corrupt.

 If the plugin appears in your plugin dashboard, please use File Transfer Protocol (FTP) to manually update the plugin.
-If you do not feel comfortable doing this yourself, you can contact your host.
+Alternatively, if you do not feel comfortable doing this yourself, you can contact your host.
 Some hosting companies also provide a different way to add files to your site other than using FTP.
 You may wish to contact them if they have such a method.

 If the plugin does not appear in the plugin dashboard, you likely have a missing or corrupt Yoast plugin file.
 Please delete the Yoast plugin’s folder via FTP and install a fresh copy of Yoast SEO.